 FAQ - The phase out of flourescent light tubes

-In accordance with the Ecodesign and RoHS directives, T5 and T8 fluorescent tubes and compact fluorescent tubes (CFL) will be phased out of the European market.
-Want to know more?
+In accordance with the Ecodesign and RoHS Directives, fluorescent T5 and T8 lamps and compact fluorescent lamps (CFLs) have been phased out from the European market.
 Here are the answers to the most frequently asked questions.

 When will the fluorescent tubes disappear?

-During 2023, fluorescent tubes will be phased out in three rounds.
-On February 24, circular fluorescent tubes and compact fluorescent tubes (CFL) with a lifespan of <20,000 h will be phased out.
-Six months later, on August 24, all T5 and T8 fluorescent tubes and the remaining compact fluorescent tubes will be phased out.
-Other light sources (such as halogen lamps and low-energy lamps) have already been phased out or will be phased out in 2023, and others in 2027.
+In 2023, fluorescent tubes were phased out in three stages.
+On February 24, circular and compact fluorescent lamps (CFLs) with a lifetime of <20,000 hours were phased out.
+Six months later, on August 24, all T5 and T8 fluorescent tubes were phased out, as well as the remaining compact fluorescent tubes.
+Other light sources (such as halogen lamps and low-energy lamps) have already been phased out in 2023, others in 2027.
 Here you can read more about which light sources are affected and when each light source will be phased out.

 Does that mean that fluorescent lights will be banned?